Tyre labels explained: fuel economy, grip and noise ratings

 eu tyre labels may 2021

-As of May 2021, almost all new tyres must have an EU tyre label.
-The aim was to improve road safety and reduce the environmental impact of tyres.
+Almost all new tyres must have an EU tyre label.
+The aim is to improve road safety and reduce the environmental impact of tyres.

 What do car tyre labels mean?